Shie1ded/seng438_a1_g8/A3/seng438-a3-team_8.md

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

-One difficulty encountered was importing the code coverage tools plugin into Eclipse.
-We were able to import and enable CodeCover into Eclipse easily; however, when we tried to run the JUnit test case with CodeCover it gave an error saying _"Plug-in “org.codecover.eclipse” was unable to instantiate class “org.codecover.eclipse.junit.JUnitLaunchConfigurationDelegate.”_ This issue made it hard to find the percentage of Conditional coverage that we had for each test class since EclEmma only has statistics for Statement and Branch coverage.
+One difficulty encountered was finding a proper code coverage tool plugin for conditional coverage.
+The team used EclEmma for more of the coverage testing; however, this tool only has statistics for statement and branch coverage.
+We first tried to use CodeCover, which we were able to import and enable into Eclipse; but, when we tried to run the JUnit test case with CodeCover it gave an error saying _"Plug-in “org.codecover.eclipse” was unable to instantiate class “org.codecover.eclipse.junit.JUnitLaunchConfigurationDelegate.”_ From research online, it was stated that this issue could be resolved by using Eclipse Kepler; therefore, we downloaded Eclipse Kepler and tried to run our test cases, but another issue appeared.
+We tried to start from the very beginning and create a new java project; however, in Eclipse Kepler, the java version did not include java 1.8.
+Therefore, we had to find another coverage tool plugin.

 # 10 Comments/feedback on the lab itself